psolymos/abmispecies/pages/geospatial/soil-landscape.md

 description: "Soil: Soil Landscapes of Canada."
 ---

-Soil Landscapes of Canada version 3.2 was developed by Agriculture and Agri-Food Canada to provide information about the country's agricultural soils at the provincial and national levels.
-This GIS layer was created at a scale of 1:1,000,000 and can be accessed [here](http://sis.agr.gc.ca/cansis/nsdb/slc/v3.2/index.html).
+Soil Landscapes of Canada version 3.2 was developed by Agriculture and Agri-Food Canada to provide information about the country's agricultural soils at the provincial and national levels ([http://sis.agr.gc.ca/cansis/nsdb/slc/v3.2/index.html](http://sis.agr.gc.ca/cansis/nsdb/slc/v3.2/index.html)).
+This GIS layer was created at a scale of
+1:1,000,000.

 <div class="row">
   <div class="col-6 col-sm-6 col-lg-6">